 I really enjoyed the book overall; the dual texts allow the book to serve double duty as both light story-time reading, and more in-depth and as a more informative introduction to prehistoric Alaska.
 It’s a clever set-up that helps to extend the appeal of the book to a wider range of kids, including non-readers, early readers, and somewhat more advanced readers.

-Despite a few illustrations I felt could have been better, I like the artwork overall, which more than proves itself in the book’s better illustrations.
+The dinosaur illustrations could have been better; in fact Greer Stothers blows the entire dinosaur section of this book out of the water with a single double-page spread in Kaleidoscope of Dinosaurs and Prehistoric Life.
+I like the artwork overall, however, which more than proves itself in the book’s better illustrations.
 I definitely recommend the book if you happen to come across it.
 However, I’m afraid I can’t quite go so far as to give it the “Stomp of Approval” due to its generic and outdated information about dinosaurs.
 I would normally give an older book like this a pass, but given that the theme is Alaska’s unique prehistoric fauna, and that I recently saw it still for sale at the airport bookstore in Anchorage, I feel that it may be a bit overdue for an update in order to live up to its full potential.
 I don’t mean to sound too down on it though; like I said, I really do enjoy “Thunderfeet “, and heartily recommend it!

 Join us next time as I review “Thomas ‘T’ Rex, and the Case of the Angry Ankylosaurus“!